jay0709/ADO_StoryExtractor/README.md

 4. Use API mode for integration with other tools
 5. Set up proper logging and alerting

-## Daemon Enhancement: Auto-Extract Stories from New Epics
+## Daemon Enhancement: Smart State Management and Snapshot Handling

-The Enhanced ADO Story Extractor daemon now automatically extracts user stories from newly detected epics while maintaining the existing change detection functionality.
+The Enhanced ADO Story Extractor daemon now includes sophisticated state management that prevents duplicate story extractions and ensures reliable operation across restarts.

+### 🆕 **LATEST**: Persistent State Management
+- **Snapshot on Shutdown**: Automatically saves all epic snapshots before stopping
+- **State Persistence**: Tracks which epics have been processed to prevent re-extraction
+- **Resume from Last State**: Continues monitoring exactly where it left off after restart
+- **Skip Unchanged Epics**: Only processes epics that have actual content changes
+- **Duplicate Prevention**: Never re-extracts stories for epics that already have them

+### 🔥 **ENHANCED**: Auto-Extract Stories from New Epics

 ## Features